 WHY WE LIKE IT: It offers unique color thanks to its use of Quantum Dot Technology and can also be navigated through voice control.

-Released in 2021, the TCL 65R635 6-Series 4K display is a high-definition Roku Smart TV that is 65 inches in size.
+Released in 2022, the TCL 75R646 6-Series 4K display is a high-definition Google Smart TV that is 75 inches in size.
 It supports High Dynamic Range content for ultra-realistic picture quality, and thanks to its use of Quantum Dot technology, the colors on it are bright and super accurate.
-The TV also works with both Amazon Alexa and Google Assistant to support easy voice control, and since it runs on the Roku TV platform, users will be able to access a wide range of streaming services for endless entertainment.
+The TV also works with Google Assistant to support easy voice control, and since it runs on the Google TV platform, users will be able to access a wide range of streaming services for endless entertainment.
 Unfortunately, there have been reports of blooming appearing around bright objects.

-The TV’s contrast ratio of 5,560:1 allows it to deliver deep dark blacks and bright whites, and since it also has decent reflection handling, it is ideal for viewing in brightly lit areas.
+The TV has 240 contrast control zones, allowing it to deliver deep dark blacks and bright whites, and since it also has decent reflection handling, it is ideal for viewing in brightly lit areas.
 After calibration, the TV also has excellent color accuracy and supports VESA mounting for enhanced visibility in a conference room setting.
 It also has a high refresh rate to avoid any screen stuttering.

 Award: BEST FOR PICTURE QUALITY